anooshatechx/Python-MiniProjects/Course1/README.md

 2. **Odd/Even Number Checker**
    - Checks if a number is odd or even.
-   - Simple practice with conditionals.

 3. **Multiplication Table Generator**
    - Generates the multiplication table of a number.
-   - User can choose how far the table goes (e.g., up to 10, 20, etc.).
+   - Can choose how far the table goes (e.g., up to 10, 20, etc.).

-4. **Number Guessing Game** *(optional if added later)*
+4. **Number Guessing Game**
-   - User guesses a random number until correct.
+   - Guesses a random number until correct.
    - Practice with loops and conditions.

 ---